Judge names special prosecutor for teen's shooting by deputy - News Break

 Judge names special prosecutor for teen's shooting by deputy

 LONOKE, Ark.
-(AP) — A western Arkansas prosecutor was chosen Monday to decide whether to prosecute a central Arkansas deputy for the fatal shooting of a teenager.
-A Lonoke County circuit court judge chose Jeff Phillips to handle the case of t he death of Hunter Brittain, 17, by Lonoke County sheriff's Sgt.
-Michael Davis.
-Brittain and Davis were both white, but Davis was fired for not activating his body camera before approaching the youth.www.couriernews.com
+(AP) — A western Arkansas prosecutor has been chosen to decide whether to prosecute a central Arkansas deputy for the fatal shooting of a teenager.
+A Lonoke County circuit court judge on Monday chose Jeff Phillips to handle the case of the death of 17-year-old Hunter Brittain by Sgt.
+Michael Davis, a Lonoke County sheriff's deputy.
+Both were white.
+Phillips is the prosecuting attorney for the 5th Judicial District of Arkansas, which comprises Franklin, Johnson and Pope counties.
+Lonoke County Prosecuting Attorney Chuck Graham had requested a special prosecutor.
+Davis has been fired for not activating his body camera before approaching Brittain.www.wcn247.com

 Comments / 0